 Payment Options and Due Dates

 Bradley expects payment arrangements to be completed prior to the start of each academic term.
-For the fall and spring semesters, by paying the full balance due on or before August 7, 2020 and January 8, 2021 respectively you avoid additional payment plan fees.
+For the fall and spring semesters, by paying the full balance due on or before August 15, 2021 and January 9, 2022 respectively you avoid additional payment plan fees.
 Pay-in-full is your most economical option.
-However, for the regular semesters the university also offers longer-term payment options through the Deferred Payment Plan and Monthly Installment Payment Plan.
+However, for the regular semesters the university also offers a longer-term payment option through the Deferred Payment Plan.

 Payments for the interim (January and May) or summer terms are due no later than 12:00 Noon on the first day of the respective term(s).
 There are no payment plan or longer-term payment options available for the interim and summer sessions.